fangfufu/gemini-book-generator/README.md

   A Python script that leverages the Google Gemini API to automatically generate complete books, including front matter, body content, back matter, and marketing materials, based on a configuration file.
 The script formats the output into DOCX files with support for LaTeX math rendering.

+  ## Todo
+  - Refactor the script
+    - Split the script
+    - Markdown -> Intermediate HTML
+    - Intermediate HTML -> HTML doc, docx, epub
+  - Create a cover generator
+  - Create a Github.io website for all the generated books.

   ## Features

   *   **AI-Powered Content Generation:** Uses the Google Gemini API to generate: